Christobaltobbin/Glacier-Regression-Detection-Deep-Learning/README.md

   <img src="https://github.com/Christobaltobbin/Classification-Land_cover_Analysis/assets/116877317/882e5ed2-8146-4d5e-8c0b-61aca5ad25c3.png" align="right" width="250" height="250">
 </p>

-Choosing differet obtimizers and different loss functions could potentially influence the accuracies of the model.
+Choosing different optimizers and different loss functions could potentially influence the accuracies of the model.

 ## Accuracy Assessment
 The following were the accuracies for the training models.
-Beginning with the model trained on 2 epochs, we had a test loss of 73% and a test accuracy of 57%.
-The model trained on 10 epochs also had a test loss of 72.6% and a test accuracy of 60.9%.
-Subsequently, the model trained on 20 epochs also had a test loss of 70.1% and a test accuracy of 61.2%.
-Comparing the three models, we can conclude that the model trained on 20 epochs has the highest accuracy.
-However, the precision score for all 3 models were 52.3%, 51.3% and 52.1% respectively.
+Beginning with the model trained on **2 epochs**, we had a test loss of **73%** and a test accuracy of 57%.
+The model trained on **10 epochs** also had a test loss of **72.6%** and a test accuracy of 60.9%.
+Subsequently, the model trained on **20 epochs** also had a test loss of **70.1%** and a test accuracy of 61.2%.
+Comparing the three models, we can conclude that the model trained on **20 epochs** has the highest accuracy.
+However, the precision score for all 3 models were **52.3%**, **51.3%** and **52.1%** respectively.

+## Conclusion
+ U-Net architecture can succesfully be used for detecting the changes in the glaciers over the years for various regions.
+Choosing different optimizers, loss functions and labelling techniques may influence the outcome of the model.
+ The accuracy for change detection may vary with quality and the quantity of the training data.
+Advanced techniques such as transfer learning may further improve the perfomance of the model.